pingcap/docs/sync-diff-inspector/route-diff.md

 ---
 title: Data Check for Tables with Different Schema or Table Names
-summary: Learn the data check for different database names or table names.
+summary: Learn the data check for different database names or table names.Empty
-aliases: ['/docs/dev/sync-diff-inspector/route-diff/','/docs/dev/reference/tools/sync-diff-inspector/route-diff/']
 ---

 # Data Check for Tables with Different Schema or Table Names